-The SAFE (Safeguarding All From Exploitation) Action Project, under the direction of the Arizona Anti-Trafficking Network, is a tourism training program designed to elevate awareness and action within the industry to combat human trafficking.
+The SAFE (Safeguarding All From Exploitation) Action Project is a tourism training program designed to elevate awareness and action within the industry to combat human trafficking.

-Through specialized training and community collaborations, the project provides tourism industry staff with the knowledge and skills to recognize and properly report potential trafficking situations.
+Through specialized training and community collaborations, the project provides the travel, hospitality, and tourism industry with the knowledge and skills to recognize and properly report potential human trafficking situations.

-The SAFE Action Project aims to bring all of these disciplines to the table to train tourism industry professionals on how to recognize, report, and ultimately end human trafficking in Arizona.
+The SAFE Action Project aims to bring all of these disciplines to the table to train hospitality and tourism industry professionals on how to recognize, report, and ultimately end human trafficking in Arizona.

 Who We Are Our History

-Effective June of 2018, the SAFE Action Project will enter a new phase of growth under the direction of the Arizona Anti-Trafficking Network (AATN) based in Phoenix, AZ.
+Effective June of 2018, the SAFE Action Project entered a new phase of growth under the direction of the Arizona Anti-Trafficking Network (AATN) based in Phoenix, AZ.

-Through partnerships with the Arizona Attorney General’s Office and the Department of Homeland Security, SAFE Action Project trainings will be offered state-wide at no cost for any hospitality or travel business.
+Through partnerships with the Arizona Attorney General’s Office and the Department of Homeland Security, SAFE Action Project trainings will be offered state-wide at no cost for anyone in the travel, hospitality, or tourism industry.

-SAFE now offers a wide variety of human trafficking training resources to help tourism staff, along with everyday travelers nationwide, recognize warning signs of human trafficking and how to report suspicious behavior, with a “see something, say something” approach.
+SAFE now offers a wide variety of human trafficking training resources to help travel, hospitality, and tourism staff, along with everyday travelers nationwide, to recognize the warning signs of human trafficking and how to report suspicious behavior, with a “see something, say something” approach.